 Description

-DESCRIPTION: Winterbourne War Memorial is located in the south-west corner of the churchyard of the Church of St Michael and All Angels (Grade II-listed).
+Winterbourne War Memorial is a First World War memorial built in 1921, with additions for the Second World War.
+It is situated in the south-west corner of the churchyard of the Church of St Michael and All Angels, which is also a Grade II-listed building.

-It takes the form of a granite cross pattée above a moulded collar on a tall, tapering shaft with chamfered edges and stops.
-This rises from a tapering, four-sided plinth on an octagonal base.
+The memorial features a granite cross pattée set above a moulded collar on a tall, tapering shaft that has chamfered edges and stops.
+This shaft rises from a tapering, four-sided plinth that sits on an octagonal base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.